reveal/revealjs.com/src/content/markdown.md

 # Markdown

 It's possible and often times more convenient to write presentation content using Markdown.
-To create a Markdow slide, add the `data-markdown` attribute to your `<section>` element and wrap the contents in a `<textarea data-template>` like the example below.
+To create a Markdown slide, add the `data-markdown` attribute to your `<section>` element and wrap the contents in a `<textarea data-template>` like the example below.

 ```html
 <section data-markdown>